 OPIL's overall gearing ratio continued to remain comfortable at 0.21x as on March 31, 2024 (0.19x as on March 31, 2023).
-The debt level increased as on March 31, 2024, and is further expected to increase in FY25, as OPIL is planning to avail term debt to fund its proposed capex in the current year.
+The debt level increased as on March 31, 2024, and has further increased as on December 31, 2024, as OPIL has availed term debt to fund its capex in the current year.
 However, the company plans to go slow with its current capex, considering the current industry scenario.
-Nevertheless, with a healthy net worth base of ₹1,619 crore as on March 31, 2024, even after considering the proposed debt, overall gearing is expected to remain comfortable.
-OPIL holds investments in few listed companies, having strong credit quality with a market value of around ₹610 crore as on September 22, 2024.
-OPIL has the necessary approval from its Board of Directors to dispose-off these investments when required, which provides significant financial flexibility and liquidity support to the company.
-OPIL also holds about 850 acres of land at Brajrajnagar, Odisha, where its first paper factory was set up, which is currently not in use, and other land and investment properties.
+With a healthy net worth base of ₹1,619 crore as on March 31, 2024, even after considering the proposed debt, overall gearing is expected to remain comfortable.
+OPIL holds investments in few listed companies, having strong credit quality with a market value of ∼₹429 crore as on March 04, 2025, providing significant financial flexibility and liquidity support.
+OPIL also holds ∼850 acres of land at Brajrajnagar, Odisha, where its first paper factory was set up, which is currently not in use, along with other land and investment properties.